ME369P/robot_generator/README.md

 ```
 $ rosrun robot_generator key_teleop.py
 ```
-In the key_teleop window, try pressing arrow keys to control the robot end-effector on Gazebo.
+Use the arrow keys to control the robot end-effector on Gazebo.
+Make sure the key_teleop terminal is selected.

 ## References
 * [ROS](http://www.ros.org/) - The robot operating system